BerthCare/BerthCare/berthcare-backend/README.md

 - Optional Datadog: set `LOG_DESTINATION=datadog` with `DATADOG_API_KEY` and `DATADOG_SITE` (or `DATADOG_AGENT_URL`); the app sends via agent when available, otherwise HTTP; falls back to stdout on failure.
 - Redaction: headers (`authorization`, `cookie`, `set-cookie`) and credential/PII-like fields are redacted; long strings are truncated; request logging is allowlisted to method/route/status/duration/requestId/userAgent.
 - Usage: import `logger` or `createLogger({ context })` from `src/observability/logger`, or use `getRequestLogger()` from the request context in handlers.
+- Redaction example: use the built-in redaction utilities to exclude passwords, `JWT_SECRET`, raw refresh tokens, and PII from logs and responses—never serialize these fields to JSON output without redaction.
 - See `docs/observability.md` for transport table, verification steps, and queries; avoid logging PII/secrets.

 ## How to Deploy (dev / staging / prod)